satyasea/stenolistener/README.md

 dial
 call

-clock: (clock is only stubbed with commands, clockwork not yet in Q app) clock punch check log
+clock (clock is only stubbed with commands, clockwork not yet in Q app): clock punch check log

-talk:
+TalkBack is where input statements or questions are mapped to responses, so that Q can respond to a variety of conversational statements, questions, or commands with appropriate responses including profanity.

-say my name bitch
-what's my name
-who am I
+available input statements (not commands yet, just wired into system as conversation): say my name bitch what's my name who am I